Finding a Top Financial Advisor Firm in Honolulu, Hawaii

 Bankoh Advisors

 Bankoh Advisors is the asset management branch of the Bank of Hawaii.
 To open an account with this fee-based firm, you will need a minimum of $100,000.
-The firm primarily serves non-high-net-worth individuals.
-Bankoh Advisors only charges a percentage of your total assets under management (AUM).
+The firm serves non-high-net-worth and high-net-worth individuals, as well as retirement plans, charities and businesses.

 Advisors of this firm may be licensed insurance agents or broker-dealers, which means you could be offered insurance products or securities for which the advisor could earn a commission.
 However, the firm’s fiduciary duty legally binds it to act in your best financial interest at all times.